wmcaeddy/apidoc/readme.md

-This is the server side API definition. answertype
+This is the server side API definition. <br>
+answertype
 0: shortanswer -> "null"
 1: shortanswer -> "true"/"false" //承認/否定